sigmagentic/sigma-music-dapp/README.md

 ### REMIX ARTIST Stories

 1/
 As a REMIX ARTIST
+I want to use some free public reference tracks and pay to geberate a new derivative track with XP So I can have this new track as something i created in my account for personal use only

+As a REMIX ARTIST
 I want to buy a Commercial Music Licence with my Credit Card / SOL / XP So I can use the AI Remix section to remix my own tracks using the licnesed tracks as reference